October 10-13: Don’t miss the Friends of the Ridgefield Library‘s multi-day Big Book Sale! Great choices for readers of all ages and interests.

 Wine and cheese will be available.
 Click here to learn more and to register.

-Support for this special America 250 Scholarly Series program is provided by The Friends of the Ridgefield Library.
+Support for this special A250 Scholarly Series program is provided by The Friends of the Ridgefield Library.
 Additional promotional support provided by Ridgefield Commemorates America at 250.